 Collateral Damage.
 A Civilian Internee in the Ottoman Empire.

 As the base for the British Salonika Force, Thessaloniki housed 18 military hospitals to support a campaign where disease caused much more devastation than the fighting.
 This aggregation of hospitals necessitated adjacent cemeteries and there are three CWGC cemeteries in the city, with 3816 Commonwealth and 193 other nationality burials from WW1.
 Most of these are military or nursing personnel but here and there is the grave of a civilian.
-One of these is grave 1004 in Mikra Cemetery, Kalamaria, and it bears the brief inscription:
+One of these is grave 1004 in Mikra Cemetery, Kalamaria.
+It bears the brief inscription:

 MISS G. M. LEVACK